amit-git-account/docu-visaready/docs/getting-started/Europe/Schengen Countries/Schengen Countries.md

 ## First Party Paperwork
 ### VISA Document Templates
 1. [Application form](https://drive.google.com/file/d/1121z_atnTck6qZqaY14MbiBZC2wsNJb0/view?usp=drive_link)
+Hamonized application form for Schengen Visa makes it easy to use one form template for all Schengen countries making it easier to navigate the number of forms for each country everytime you apply for a Schengen Visa
 2. [No Objection Certification (NoC) from Employer Template](https://docs.google.com/document/d/1712T7LsoqOwMQv-s7HEiZPJW8D2EoAmXF3yoeRxW-ek/edit?usp=drive_link)
+If you are employed, then you will need to have your employer fill up this form mentioning your details, such as designation, annual salary, start date, employment type etc.
 3. [No Objection Certification (NoC) from University /School Template](https://docs.google.com/document/d/1jRnDrRHCBW7l0CcDnjAIfWat4CXaILJ6_YEy9Hu7arM/edit?usp=sharing)
+If you are enrolled in a University or School, then you will need to have your School fill up this form mentioning your enrollment status, start date, expected end date, type of course etc.
 4. [Minor Authorization form Template](https://docs.google.com/document/d/1lUVQYc6_s_7lSaOcBSgq-pkRF_umuJZK/edit?usp=drive_link&ouid=105787849237823676654&rtpof=true&sd=true)
+If a minor is traveling with you without one or both of the parents, then this form is required to be filled authorizing the travel of minor
 5. [Photographs Specifications](https://www.government.nl/topics/identification-documents/requirements-for-photos)
 Access complete document template library [here](http://localhost:3000/getting-started/Document%20Templates/document_templates)